-After several years, the county began to move forward, and appointed Mrs. Esther to be the Director of the Heard County Health Department, for which she served for twenty-five years.
+After several years, the county began to move forward, and appointed Mrs. Esther to be the Director of the Heard County Health Department, for which she served for twenty five years.
+She was honored to serve on the Heard County Board of Heath, and the Georgia Advisory Board of Health under Speaker of the House of Representatives, Newt Gingrich.
 During her service, “Miss Esther” earned the love and respect of the people of the county.

-After her husband died, she retired from the Heard County Health Department to assist in the running of Tom Stutts and Son Funeral Home.
+After her husband died she retired from the Heard County Health Department and used this second degree to assist in the running of Tom Stutts and Son Funeral Home.
 Many will tell you that just to feel her embrace, or see her sweet smile was comfort to them in their darkest hour.